 I told myself to get to mile 3.
 Then I would be 1/3 of the way there.
 I hit mile 3 in 6:38.
 It as too crowded for me to get any Gatorade, so I settled for water.
 I could have used electrolytes, but it is what it is.

-The next two miles, I focused on getting to mile 5.
+The next two miles, I focused on getting to mile 5 of the Broad Street ten miler.
 Mile 5, is City Hall and brings a change of scenery.
 You run around City Hall and continue around Broad Street.
 It breaks it up, and by the time you’re through it, you’re nearly at mile 6.

 In the last three weeks, I’ve run less, and I’ve only run 10 miles once.
 Most of my runs have been 6 miles, and I haven’t done anything fast since the Atlantic City Half.
 So it would make sense that at mile 6, I felt like I hit a bunch of bricks.

-I ran a 6:56 and 6:51 and just kept telling myself to get to the finish line.
+I ran a 6:56 and 6:51 and just kept telling myself to get to the finish line of the Broad Street Run.
 By mile 8, I told myself only 15 more minutes.

 I knew one of my closest friends, Shawn, would be hanging around mile 9 and I wanted to be able to see her.
 Suddenly, I did!
 Instead of just waving like an average person, I slid over and high fived her.
 Maybe it cost me a few seconds, but I was over it.

 We went under the Navy Yard banner at 9.75 and just powered to the finish.
-I crossed in 1:07.35.
+I crossed the finish of the Broad Street Run in 1:07.35.
+The race finishes in the Navy Yard and near the ships which I always enjoy.
+Then the after party is usually around South Philadephia and FDR Park.

 Finally, have you subscribed to the LOLZletter?
 It’s a free newsletter that comes out each Monday.
 In the newsletter, I share running industry trends and things relevant to the sport.
 There are often giveaways as well as discount codes.